FabioScielzoOrtiz/Estadistica4all.github.io/Notebooks/Model Selection in Linear Regression/Model Selection in Linear Regression.md

 ## Statistic Test

-Finally we can get to an statistic test based on the previous expression, called **F-statistic**:
+Finally we can get  an statistic test based on the previous expression, called **F-statistic**:

 <br>